Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Introduction

 \subsection{Contributions of this work}

-We develop a unified autoDML framework for inference on smooth functionals of M-estimands defined through generic risk functions.
-The framework accommodates M-estimands defined by loss functions that may depend on unknown nuisance components requiring data-driven estimation, as well as vector-valued M-estimands that jointly minimize a single objective function over product spaces.
-Leveraging semiparametric efficiency theory, we characterize the efficient influence function and show that the structure of the problem admits automatic debiasing via Riesz representers.
-In particular, the Riesz representation theorem applies to the linearized functional with respect to an inner product induced by the Hessian of the population risk.
-This unifies automatic debiasing as a procedure that incorporates both the local behavior of the functional and the curvature of the population risk.
+We develop a unified autoDML framework for inference on smooth functionals of M-estimands defined through general risk functions.
+The framework accommodates (Neyman-orthogonal) loss functions that depend on unknown nuisance components requiring data-adaptive estimation, as well as vector-valued M-estimands obtained by jointly minimizing a single coupled objective over product spaces.
+Drawing on semiparametric efficiency theory, we characterize the efficient influence function and show that the structure of these problems admits automatic debiasing via Riesz representers.
+In particular, we show that the Riesz representation theorem applies to the linearized functional under the inner product induced by the Hessian of the population risk.
+This yields a unified perspective on automatic debiasing, showing that it is determined jointly by the local behavior of the target functional and the curvature of the population risk for the M-estimand.

-Our main contributions are as follows: \begin{enumerate} \item[(i)] We develop a generalized autoDML framework for inference on smooth functionals of infinite-dimensional M-estimands.
+Our main contributions are as follows: \begin{enumerate} \item[(i)] We develop a general autoDML framework for inference on smooth functionals of infinite-dimensional M-estimands.
 We propose estimators based on one-step estimation, targeted minimum loss-based estimation, and sieve-based plug-in estimation.
 For quadratic risk functions, these estimators satisfy a form of double robustness for linear functionals.

-\item[(ii)] We formalize functionals of M-estimands as \emph{nonparametric projection parameters}.
-For this class, we derive a functional von Mises expansion and characterize the corresponding efficient influence function.
+\item[(ii)] We formalize smooth functionals of M-estimands as \emph{nonparametric projection parameters}.
+For this class of parameters, we derive a functional von Mises expansion and characterize the efficient influence function and the corresponding efficiency bound.

 \item[(iii)] We establish the asymptotic efficiency of autoDML estimators for this class of parameters.